Glossary

 Operator

-Operators are individuals or groups interested in participating in the validation of tasks related to node deployment through the NodeOps Network Autonomous Verifiable Services (AVS).
+Operators are individuals or groups interested in participating in the validation of tasks related to Node deployment through the NodeOps Network Autonomous Verifiable Services (AVS).

 Operator Onboarding